BITSS-OPA/URAP-week-progress/02-orianna/01_weekly_log.md

 _my thoughts: could be useful to include more information on how to access the command terminal, also do these steps work on every operating system?_

 b.
 Put the commands in terminal:
-- cd into/cloned/fork-repo (you can find path by draging your folder into terminal)
+- cd into/cloned/fork-repo (you can find path by dragging your folder into terminal)
 - git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git
 - git fetch upstream
 - git pull upstream master